A working farm in the beautiful Surrey countryside, there's a play barn, baby animals, pig racing and tractor rides.

-Please note that camping is sold per person and not per pitch and so, during the booking process, you will need to select the number of people that you wish to camp.
+Camping is sold per person and not per pitch.
+During the booking process, you will need to select the number of people that you wish to camp.

 Large enough to accommodate up to 15 guests and set in over 4000 acres of breath-taking woodland scenery, it's the perfect place to bring family and friends on an amazing walking or mountain biking holiday.
 London is just 40 minutes' drive away and so there really is no excuse not to come and camp in these picturesque, unspoiled grounds.

-Campers have full use of the Youth Hostel including the self-catering kitchens, bathrooms, showers and the lounge where games are available to keep you entertained.
-With 24 hour access once you've checked in, you're free to make use of the facilities any time you like.
+Campers have full use of the youth hostel including the self-catering kitchens, bathrooms, showers and lounge, where games are available to keep you entertained.
+With 24-hour access once you've checked in, you're free to make use of the facilities any time you like.

 There is an outside basin with hot and cold water if you wish to wash the mud off your boots before coming in.

 Camping is offered all year round come rain or shine so come and see for yourself the peaceful, rustic and perfect YHA Holmbury.

 Don't forget your torch for after dark toilet trips - we really are in deepest, darkest Surrey here!
 Our campsite is only accessible by foot, so no vehicles or trailers can be brought to the site.
 The site is limited to tents only.
 Sorry, but BBQs and fires are strictly prohibited on our site.

 Food and drink at YHA Holmbury St Mary Surrey Hills